avosalmon/slack2polly/README.md

 bundle exec ruby ./main.rb
 ```

-- When you post a message to the channel, your Mac will speach it!
+- When you post a message to the channel, your Mac will speak it!